Our Mission

 At Lotus Veterinary Clinic, we believe every pet deserves exceptional care and every client deserves clear communication and compassion.
 Founded in 2026, we look forward to growing alongside our community, always putting pets and their people first.

-Our Veterinarians
+Our Veterinarian

 Dr. Shakyra Rosario